 Validating our claims.

 Consult One took a deep dive into six companies that went through a digital transformation and looked for success parameters, transformation tools and change strategies these companies applied.
-Together we analyzed how the companies planned, executed, and reviewed their transformation efforts and how they dealt with the three areas of transformation, Digital Maturity, Mindset-, and Business Transformation.
+Together we analyzed how the companies planned, executed, and reviewed their transformation efforts and how they dealt with the three areas of transformation, Business-, Mindset-, and Technology Transformation.

 The results are clear, all companies engaged in all three areas of transformation, but to different degrees and in various stages.
 Those that ignored one of the areas at first soon realized that they should not and corrected their strategy.
 Of course, these results make us happy as they show that our Model is a very valid approach and can help avoid pitfalls along the long way of Digital Transformation.